 The RCN recognises the importance of the identification, management and prevention where possible of sepsis.
 As a professional nursing organisation we are involved and supportive of sepsis-specific work strategically and collaboratively with other Colleges and networks.
-Much of this work is England focused but as a UK-wide organisation, we retain oversight in managing the UK perspective for sepsis specific to nursing.
+Much of this work is England-focused but as a UK-wide organisation, we retain oversight in managing the UK perspective for sepsis specific to nursing.
 We are signposting and promoting the sepsis agenda and work streams to our members through a number of mediums.

 - The RCN liaises with other Royal Colleges and governmental work streams to ensure the nursing voice is present and ensures a consistent message.
-The RCN are represented on the following sepsis-specific working groups:
+The RCN is represented on the following sepsis-specific working groups:

 - Health Education England Sepsis Working Group